-We are proud to announce for our customers, our own SYNC information clinic.
-This clinic is designed to aid our customers in the use of their new Sync equipped vehicles.
-SYNC clinics will be held the first Saturday of each month.
+The SYNC information clinic at Varsity Lincoln is designed to aid our customers in the use of their new SYNC equipped vehicles.
+SYNC clinics are held on the first Saturday of each month.
 Clinic sizes are limited to 15 customers per clinic.
-Please contact our Business Development Center to register for the clinic.
-You must register for the clinics prior to the class date.
-Please call us at 248.305.5300 and ask for the BDC.
+Please contact our Business Development Center (BDC) to register for the clinic.
+You must register for the clinics prior to the class date by calling 248.305.5300 and asking for the BDC.

 Sync is the latest innovation from Ford Motor Company.
 It is the first fully integrated communication, entertainment and navigation system.
 Best of all you don’t need to subscribe to anything; it’s free.
 You can listen to audio files, from your favorite music to recorded lectures and seminars.
 SYNC makes it easy to give presentations one more review before the big meeting.
 Make and receive calls safely while on your way.
 You can do it all while using the navigation system to get you to where you need to be.